Cause of All Causes: Synopsis

 The Cause of All Causes originally contained nine sections (memrē, discourses).
 Each section has between five and ten chapters.
 Today only the first six sections and the first two chapters of the seventh survive.
 It is more likely that the work "was once transmitted in two volumes and that the second volume has disappeared, or that some scribe, in an early stage of the transmission of the text, did not complete his copying-work" than that it was unfinished.

 Its purpose is to bring the reader to a full knowledge of God, identified as the cause of all causes, through the interpretation of nature and scripture.
 The first step the reader should take is to find solitude and quietude, preferably in a monastery.
 The acquisition of knowledge then proceeds through three stages or levels.
 First, one reads the "book of nature", which is accessible to all and prior to books written by humans.
 Nature relates to man as macrocosm to microcosm.
 The "technical explanations of the wonders of creation" make it "an encyclopaedia of natural science".
 From there one proceeds to human writings, preferring first the Torah, the written law.
 Finally, one reads the Gospels, the spiritual law.

 It is addressed to for a universal readership, although in practice this limited to members of the Abrahamic faiths (Christians, Jews and Muslims).
 For this reason it emphasises the "Book of Moses" (i.e., the Torah), a scripture accepted by all.
 It does, however, contain allusions to the Qurʾān.
 In certain respects, such as its arguments for Trinitarianism from nature, the Cause of All Causes reads as an attempt "to show the superiority of the religion of the Christians".
 The three levels of knowledge correspond to humanity (nature), the Abrahamic faithful (Torah) and Christians (gospel).
 The work is thus "a demonstration that Christianity is the 'universal religion,' since only this religion embraces the three levels of knowledge leading to the perfect knowledge of God."

 Manuscripts and editions

 There are at least thirteen manuscripts of the Syriac text.
 It was most popular in the Church of the East.
 There is an Arabic translation known from a Garshuni manuscript.

-Karl Kayser published an edition of the Syriac text under the title Das Buch von der Erkenntniss der Wahrheit oder der Ursache aller Ursachen in 1889 with a German translation following in 1893.
+Karl Kayser published an edition of the Syriac text under the title Das Buch von der Erkenntniss der Wahrheit oder der Ursache aller Ursachen in 1889 with a German translation under the same title following in 1893.
 Giuseppe Furlani published some Syriac extracts in the Rivista degli Studi Orientali in 1948.